 Furthermore, when entering into an agreement with business partners, the Group will also communicate relevant business ethics policies to them.
-Meanwhile, we have also stipulated an equal, open and fair tendering process for the procurement of products or services, which will be reviewed and approved by personnel at different ranks based on the contracted amounts so as to reduce the risk of participating in corruption and bribery activities.
+Meanwhile, we have also established an equal, open and fair tendering process for the procurement of products or services, which will be reviewed and approved by personnel at different ranks based on the contracted amounts so as to reduce the risk of corruption and bribery.